Plenty-network/plenty-interface/CONTRIBUTING.md

 ## You can also report bugs using our [Discord Server](https://discord.gg/H4Xrv2uYrS)

+Feel free to contact [us](https://discord.gg/H4Xrv2uYrS) if thats a concern

 ## License

 By contributing, you agree that your contributions will be licensed under its [MIT license](./LICENSE).